mlh2020/Rick-and-Morty-Universe/README.md

 ## Project Hosting

 The application will be hosted on Netlify, providing a live version accessible from anywhere.
-Stay tuned for the live site link.
+Check it out [here!](https://main--ricknmortyplanet.netlify.app/)

 ## Contributing